What is Shoulder Bursitis?

 Phase 4: Restore Normal Neck-Scapulo-Thoracic-Shoulder Function

-In most cases, especially chronic shoulders, some treatment directed at your neck or upper back will ease your pain, improve your shoulder movement and stop pain or injury returning.
+In most cases, especially chronic shoulders, some treatment directed at your neck or upper back will ease your pain, improve your shoulder movement and stop pain or injury from returning.

 Your neck and upper back (thoracic spine) are significant in treating shoulder pain and injury.
 Neck or spine dysfunction can not only refer pain directly to your shoulder, but it can affect a nerve’s electrical energy supplying your muscles, causing weakness and altered movement patterns.
-Painful spinal structures, caused by poor posture or injury, don’t provide your shoulder or scapular muscles with the required solid pain-free base.
+Painful spinal structures caused by poor posture or injury don’t provide your shoulder or scapular muscles with the required solid pain-free base.

 For specific advice, whether your neck or upper back is related to your shoulder pain, please consult your physiotherapist for individualised assessment and treatment as required.

 Phase 5: Restore Rotator Cuff Strength

 It may seem odd that you don’t attempt to restore your rotator cuff’s strength until a later rehabilitation stage.
 However, if a structure is injured, we need to provide nature with an opportunity to undertake primary healing before we load the architectures with anti-gravity and resistance exercises.